 Dresses.
-Occurrences.
+Occasions.
 No. 1 Full Dress.
 Cloth Tunic (or Frock Coat when ordered) Blue Serge Trousers Helmet, curb chain Crimson Sash White Kid Gloves Sword and steel scabbard Full Dress sword belt and knot No. 2B Modified Ball Dress Scarlet Mess Jacket Blue Mess Waistcoat Blue Serge Trousers.
-No. 3 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword No. 8A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) When Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt.
-No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace Sword No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace or Blue Cloth Belt (as directed by Senior Officer) Sword No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt and Brace No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals (See Amplifying Orders).
+No. 8 Ceremonial Blue Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword No. 3A Ceremonial Battledress Khaki Battledress Green Beret White Web Belt and Anklets Medals (not more than one Neck Decoration) When Swords are worn the Sam Browne Belt and Brace, Scabbard and Frog, will be worn in place of the White Web Belt.
+No. 4 and No. 4A Undress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog Sword No. 5 Drill Order Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog or Blue Cloth Belt (as directed by Senior Officer) Sword No. 5A Working Dress Blue Serge Tunic Blue Serge Trousers Cap Whistle and Lanyard Sam Browne Belt, Brace and Frog No. 5C Battledress Khaki Battledress Beret Black Web Belt Ribbons of Orders, Decorations and Medals (See Amplifying Orders).

-\ Officers not in possession of Sword and Scabbard are not required to provide these articles for the present.
+Officers not in possession of Sword and Scabbard are not required to provide these articles for the parades.